Title and statement of responsibility area

 Nicholas Beck died on 14 May 1928 in Seattle, WA.
 He is buried in Edmonton.

+Alan Macdonald was City Solicitor with the City of Edmonton.
 Mr. H.T.
 Emery was with the City of Edmonton Legal Department.
 Marguerite Watson is the granddaughter of Nicholas Beck.

 Scope and content